vectara/vectara-docs/www/docs/learn/grounded-generation/grounded-generation-overview.md

 facts from the data.

-Implementing Retrieval Augmented Generation can transform the way information retrieval and AI interactions are conducted, especially in sectors where the integrity of information is critical.
+Implementing Retrieval Augmented Generation can transform the way information retrieval and AI interactions are conducted, especially in use cases where the integrity of information is critical.

 ## Data Retrieval